codewithpatelo/linkedin-ai-ads-studio/README.md

 The pipeline is as follows:

 1. Company Analysis: Based on user input, the system analyzes the company to understand their brand and context.
+2. Reference Loading: The system loads 3-5 LinkedIn ad examples to improve generation quality.
-2. Prompt Enhancement: The system generates an optimized prompt to improve the quality of the generated images based on company analysis.
+3. Prompt Enhancement: The system generates an optimized prompt to improve the quality of the generated images based on company analysis.
-3. Image Generation: The system uses optimized prompts to generate 5 ad images using DALL-E 3 with different styles.
+4. Image Generation: The system uses optimized prompts to generate 5 ad images using DALL-E 3 with different styles.
-4. Image Modification: The system modifies the images to improve the quality of the generated images.
+5. Image Modification: The system modifies the images to improve the quality of the generated images.

 ## Quick Setup
 To make things easy.
 We used MAKEFILES.